MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/registration.rst

    max_shift = 20/metadata.pixel_resolution

-We can then use this value in our own parameters struct with the help of :ref:`read_plane()`:
+We can then use this value in our own parameters struct with the help of :func:`read_plane()`:

 .. code-block:: MATLAB